-This document covers how we use the information provided to us by those using our website and people who make initial enquiries with us (including via our website).
+This document covers how we use the information provided to us by those using our website and people who make initial enquiries with us (visitors and enquiries), including via our website.

 We keep information passed to us confidential and will not disclose it to third parties except where: